mgechev/blog.mgechev.com/_posts/2015-02-06-parsing-binary-protocol-data-javascript-typedarrays-blobs.md

 ![](/images/binary-protocol-processing/client-proxy-server.png)

-We can reduce the latency by changing the TCP server to a WebSocket server, which could be achieved with thin wrapper (something like [websockify](https://github.com/kanaka/websockify)).
+We can reduce the latency by moving the WebSocket proxy to the server machine.
+This way we will create a thin wrapper around the TCP server, so the data will be transferred locally (we can use something like [websockify](https://github.com/kanaka/websockify)).

 ## Conclusion